jjin49/DeepAttentionPan/readme.md

 4) Back to the directory "codes".
 Run in the command line: <br>
    "python train.py dup_1/config.json".
 After the training process finishing, the networks will be output to "dup_1".

-### binding position importance investigation using attention mechanism
+### Binding position importance investigation using attention mechanism

 To output the attention weights of certain group of peptides,  you can also use the "att_weight.py" from the trained model(e.g. the model stored in the "dup_0").